electricimp/Usb/drivers/GenericHID_Driver/README.md

 ## HIDReport.Item Class ##

 The class represents a single report item in an HID Report.
-It has a number of properties:
+It has a number of attributes:

 | Property | Type | Description |
 | --- | --- | --- |